nighthawkcoders/APCSA/_posts/2023-01-25-PBL-jwt_challenge.md

 There are a few different options for storing a JWT in a JavaScript application:
 1. Cookies: You can store the JWT in a cookie and send it back to the server with each request.
 This is a simple and widely-supported option, but it has some limitations.
 For example, you can't access cookies from JavaScript on a different domain, and some users may have cookies disabled in their browser settings.
 2. Local storage: You can store the JWT in the browser's local storage (localStorage) or session storage (sessionStorage).
 This option allows you to access the JWT from JavaScript on the same domain, but it is vulnerable to cross-site scripting (XSS) attacks, where an attacker can inject malicious code into your application and steal the JWT from the storage.
-3. HttpOnly cookie: You can store the JWT in an HttpOnly cookie, which is a cookie that can only be accessed by the server and not by client-side JavaScript.
+3. ***HttpOnly cookie***: You can store the JWT in an HttpOnly cookie, which is a cookie that can only be accessed by the server and not by client-side JavaScript.
 This option provides some protection against XSS attacks, but it is still vulnerable to other types of attacks, such as cross-site request forgery (CSRF).

+ChatGPT says ...
 It is generally recommended to use a combination of options to provide the best security for your application.
 For example, you could store the JWT in an HttpOnly cookie and also in local storage, and use JavaScript to send the JWT from local storage to the server with each request.
-This way, you can still access the JWT from JavaScript on the same domain, while also protecting against XSS attacks
+This way, you can still access the JWT from JavaScript on the same domain, while also protecting against XSS attacks.

+However, for this implementation we have used *** #3 HttpOnly Cookie ***.

 #### Obtain JWT in a JavaScript application: